Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 3.	***Real-World Implementations**: real life examples for community or company driven initiatives demonstrating how effective OSPO governance enables innovation, reduces risk, and strengthens responsible open source participation across industries.*

 ### Women in Open Source
+*The topic stream Women in Open Source will prepare a women network meeting and will additionally contribute expertise in all other topic streams.*

 ### Embedded and OpenHW
+*The topic stream Embedded and OpenHW will cover the following aspects:*
+*Good practice sharing around Open Source for designing Hardware, OpenHW approaches and respective technologies combined with discussions about how those can be leveraged for business opportunities for small- and medium-sized enterprises.*

 ### Digital Sovereignty and Open Source in Business
+*The topic stream Digital Sovereignty and Open Source in Business will cover the following aspects:*
+*Open Source as competitive factor in the business of private sector companies, collaboration opportunities between private and public sector and the status of the collaboratively developed Open Source in Business Guide.*

 ### Education
+*The topic stream Education will cover the following aspects:*
+*Overview and status of public available Open Source training material and workshop to work on the next generation of trainings including new presentation technologies, new areas and publicly available Open Source infrastructure and simulations.*

 ### Automotive / SDV
+*The topic stream Automotive and SDV will cover the following aspects:*
+*[The Automotive Collection](https://github.com/ariexi/the-automotive-collection) and deep-dives in specific projects with interesting supply-chain aspects and business opportunities for small- and medium-sized enterprieses.*

 *further topics in clarification and still open for proposals!*